pyjamasconf/pyjamas.live/_posts/2020-08-06-comm-open-track.markdown

 ## How will it work?

 We will allocate rooms with time blocks (min.
-2 hours) which will be given to community members who submit a Community Open Space (COS) proposal.
+2 hours) which will be given to community members who submit a Community Space (CS) proposal.
 The plans for the event are all based on your wishes.
 It will be your event after all, we will just help you with the setup, space and guidance - if it is required.

 ## Who is this track for?